y0hami/o/README.md

 ### Contributing

 All functions are documented with [TypeDoc](https://typedoc.org) and are fully commented explaining how they works.
 If you want to contribute feel free to open a PR.
-When you open a PR please set the base branch as [`develop`](https://github.com/hammy2899/o/tree/develop) and please make sure `yarn test` and `yarn lint` both pass with no errors and if any tests fail or any linting issues are raised please fix them accordingly.
+When you open a PR please make sure `yarn test` and `yarn lint` both pass with no errors and if any tests fail or any linting issues are raised please fix them accordingly.